 For review, we were kindly provided with a review code for the PlayStation 5 version.
 For some reason, the code only gave us the PS5 edition and not the PS4 as well, so we can’t compare the two versions (review code for a game with two versions would normally unlock both).
 However, should you buy the game (and you should), you’ll get both versions in your library to download, allowing you to play the PS4 or PS5 editions depending on if you’ve managed to find an elusive console yet.

 So, what does the PS5 enhance in The Pedestrian?
-First of all, I don’t have resolution numbers but it does look like it’s running at a native 4K (or very near to it) and, thanks to a hidden menu which shouldn’t be in the game, we know it’s running at 30fps (not sure why it’s not 60, but a game like this doesn’t ‘need’ 60fps).
+First of all, I don’t have resolution numbers but it does look like it’s running at a native 4K (or very near to it) and, thanks to a hidden menu that shouldn’t be in the game, we know it’s running at 30fps (not sure why it’s not 60, but a game like this doesn’t ‘need’ 60fps).
 Within this setting, we also saw that there are specific configurations for the Depth of Field whilst in the 4k mode over the 1080p mode – but these could also be on the PS4 Pro or even disabled like the ‘Photo Mode’ is (I wish it had a photo mode!)

 But, the one thing I can 100% guarantee is different from the PS4 version is the DualSense controller support.
 There is no use of the Adaptive Triggers, as the game doesn’t make use of L2 and R2, but it does use the haptic feedback.
 It’s very subtle, but just like in Control: Ultimate Edition, you can literally feel every footstep as you run around.

-Haptics aren’t the same as a simple rumble, which we’ve had for a long time, it’s small and precise vibrations which allows you to feel what you’re seeing in a more immersive way.
+Haptics aren’t the same as a simple rumble, which we’ve had for a long time, it’s small and precise vibrations that allows you to feel what you’re seeing in a more immersive way.
 As you pull around objects, jump about, or simply run from one sign to another, you’ll feel it beautifully in your hands.

 The game also utilises the controller speaker along with the Haptics to enhance the experience – it’s hard to describe, but it’s an experience you won’t have on any other platform.